 Inglis house is named after a former Headmistress.

-I joined Tudor Hall in September 2019 as the Deputy Housemistress in Inglis having spent the previous academic year working in the same role at another girls’ school.
+I joined Tudor Hall in September 2019 as the Deputy Housemistress in Inglis, having spent the previous academic year working in the same role at another girls’ school, and moved to Ashtons as Housemistress in September 2020.
 As a boarder for 7 years myself, this is an environment that I am quite familiar with and I hope to work with the girls so that they can have the amazing boarding experience that I had.
 I also volunteered as a Childline counsellor for 7 years.
 The wellbeing of the girls is of utmost importance to me as it plays such an important role in their development inside and outside school.

 In my free time, I enjoy walking, performing musically and travelling.
 I spent the last 3 summers working in the USA as a division leader at a camp in Pennsylvania.
-From January 2020 I will also be leading the Duke of Edinburgh department and I look forward to working with girls throughout the school as they work towards the various goals set within the Duke of Edinburgh award scheme.
+In January 2020 I took responsibility for the Duke of Edinburgh department and I look forward to working with girls throughout the school as they work towards the various goals set within the Duke of Edinburgh award scheme.
 It is vital that the girls embrace all the co-curricular opportunities they are given at Tudor so that they can develop their interests and passions.